-Hand and power tools are cheap, reliable, and easily accessible.
+Hand and power tools, as well as HIDs are cheap, reliable, and easily accessible.
 But their production is still done in large centralized factories.
 3D printing technology and cheap, opensource electronics continue to improve bringing the decentralization of manufacturing one step closer.

 We are experimenting with different designs to see how close current 3D printing technology can bring us to production-quality tools you can buy in the store.
 We're also experimenting to see what modifications we can make to store-bought tools to enhance and customize their use.